jokva/talks/rediscovering-fire/source/allocation.rst

         print(trace.mean())

-This allocates one, 1, buffer under the hood, and reuses that, since it knows it's in an iterable context, and that no modifications o the ``trace`` variable will carry on to the next iteration.
+This allocates one, 1, buffer under the hood, and reuses that, since it knows it's in an iterable context, and that no modifications of the ``trace`` variable will carry on to the next iteration.
 I measured this by running it ten million times on a simple file, and found that re-using the buffer *doubled* the speed of the program.

 This would not have been possible if the core did not work with caller-provided buffers.